Li Jianjun

 Li Jianjun (李建軍 (李建军); born 1977) is an investigative journalist in the People's Republic of China from Shanxi province.
 He is best known for speaking out against the corruption of the state-run conglomerate China Resources located in Hong Kong.
-In 2014 he was recognised by Reporters Without Borders as one of the "100 Information Heroes".
+In 2014 he was recognized by Reporters Without Borders as one of the "100 Information Heroes".

 Early years

 Li was a reporter for Shanxi evening news.
 He also worked on corruption cases on police in the mainland.
 On 17 February 2011 Li was dismissed.

 Investigative work

 China Resources case

 Between 2012 and 2013 Li took on investigation against the state-run conglomerate China Resources and three mining companies in Shanxi.
 The illegal profiteering in the nationalization of Shanxi coal mining has been going on for years.

 For more than four months Li had been airing information against Song Lin, chairman of China Resources.
 Li said Song purchased several coal mines in Shanxi for more than 10 billion yuan and suspicious deals were being pushed into the Hong Kong-listed subsidiaries.
 Li tried to present the materials to three newspapers, and none showed any interest in publishing the article.
 To stay close to the case, Li purchased 4,000 shares of China resources stock and formed his own investigation team.
 In July 2013 as a minority shareholder, Li sued 20 directors who held offices in the last three years.
 The case requested Hong Kong High Court to act against the 20 directors including former Secretary for Justice Elsie Leung, MTR chairman Raymond Chien and Song Lin.
 In August 2013 Li took the corruption files to the ICAC in Hong Kong.
-Following an investigation by Central Commission for Discipline Inspection of the Communist Party of China, Chairman Song Lin and two other corrupt executives were removed on April 19, 2014.
+Following an investigation by the Chinese Communist Party's Central Commission for Discipline Inspection, Chairman Song Lin and two other corrupt executives were removed on April 19, 2014.